zxyle/publish-gae-action/README.md

 * `project_id`: (Required) The project_id is google cloud platform project id.
 See this [page](https://console.cloud.google.com/home/dashboard) to get it.

 ## Note
 Use `272.0.0` Google Cloud SDK by default on GitHub-hosted runners.
 If you need latest version, please refer to this [action](https://github.com/GoogleCloudPlatform/github-actions/tree/master/setup-gcloud).
+But in most cases, this is enough.

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)